 Traditionally lampooned and ignored by collectors, the 800 has now found an audience with a new breed of classic car enthusiast.
 Here's why

 Approaching any Rover 800 Sterling with an open mind is difficult.
-That badge on the front, with its accompanying chrome grille and British stature, remains a joke – to the uneducated proletariat, at least.
-The shape is one of failure, of submission to foreigners.
+That badge on the front, with its accompanying chrome grille and British stature, largely remains a joke – to the uneducated proletariat, at least.
+The shape remains one of failure, of submission to foreigners.

 The car reflects an empire reclaimed by powers once far removed from the ingenuity and bravery Britannia offered the automotive world.
-There is prestige, there is horsepower, there is refinement… but it’s drowned out by that Viking emblem and its associated stigma.
+There is prestige, there is horsepower, there is refinement; yet it’s drowned out by the Viking emblem and its associated stigma.
 Approach almost any car collector to talk Rover 800s, and you’ll be laughed out of the garage.

-That’s a shame, as Rover’s saloon from the era of Britpop and Brosnan’s Bond is not the automotive disaster the brainwashed masses believe it to be.
-Yes, certain aspects of criticism are well founded: build quality, performance and image are all appalling, with rotten interior plastics and body panels that offer less structural rigidity than Theresa May’s Cabinet.
+That’s a shame, as Rover’s saloon from the era of Britpop and Brosnan’s Bond is not the automotive disaster our brainwashed masses believe it to be.
+Yes, certain aspects of criticism are well founded: build quality and image are all appalling, with rotten interior plastics and body panels that offer less structural rigidity than Theresa May’s Cabinet.
 Ironic, seeing as Government ministers were once regularly chauffeured about their business in the 800.

 Entering the 800’s cabin, you leave the pressures of the day far behind thanks to seats that offer unparalleled comfort in this class.
 The air of vagabond nobility is intoxicating, with lashings of wood and leather adding to the homely graces.
 While Jaguars can take mantelpiece dashboards and orgies of old-school materials too far, the Rover still feels like a car.
 Deep carpets and quilted door cards, along with padded armrests and clear-cut instruments, bestow the interior with an incredibly upmarket feel that dissipates only as you discover the imperfections.